Top 10 Most Expensive US Metros for Pet Grooming

 | 10 | Stamford | CT | 1.35 | luxury |

-Source: Bureau of Labor Statistics + industry pet-service pricing surveys — Regional cost-of-living differentials applied to baseline grooming pricing.
-Values are queried live from the PlainPetCare SQLite snapshot at request time; the snapshot is refreshed by the portal ETL pipeline.
-Bureau of Labor Statistics + industry pet-service pricing surveys — Regional cost-of-living differentials applied to baseline grooming pricing.
-Values are queried live from the PlainPetCare SQLite snapshot at request time; the snapshot is refreshed by the portal ETL pipeline.
+Source: Bureau of Labor Statistics + industry pet-service pricing surveys, Regional cost-of-living differentials applied to baseline grooming pricing.
+Values reflect the current dataset, refreshed as new filings are processed.
+Bureau of Labor Statistics + industry pet-service pricing surveys, Regional cost-of-living differentials applied to baseline grooming pricing.
+Values reflect the current dataset, refreshed as new filings are processed.

 Findings